-#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.2.4.1 Describe MPID governance -what is fixed and what is variable ISO During PhPID analysis 6.2.4.2 MPID implementation options CEN/ISO (Lead), others as needed
+#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.2.4.1 Describe MPID governance - what is fixed and what is variable ISO During PhPID analysis MPID/PCID foreseen for decentralised issuance.
+Results of analysis captured in Report (chapter 14.7) 6.2.4.2 MPID implementation options CEN/ISO (Lead), others as needed models, but there is little awareness of the real impact of IDMP in the data models of the other processes.